 Gravity-fed irrigation is perfect as I do not have to supply power to move the water, and as I said, the ground slopes so I can make the best use of gravity.

-Many years ago, I had a contract to supply and maintain hanging basket in several locations.
+Many years ago, I had a contract to supply and maintain hanging baskets in several locations.
 At any one time, I could be maintaining more than one hundred baskets.

 This system of irrigation can also be used for container plants and raised beds that are growing flowers or vegetables or even herbs.